 This year I will fulfill one of those music life goals, namely to have a song featured in a film.
 I have had many goals in music over the years and have been lucky enough to achieve most of them.

-Two genres dominated, Spaghetti Westerns which were usually late night viewing in those days as they were 'so violent' and a particular favourite on BBC2 the horror movie double bill.
+Two genres dominated, Spaghetti Westerns which were usually late night viewing in those days as they were 'so violent' and a particular favourite, on BBC2, the horror movie double bill.
 These features were often old black and white films from the era of Bela Lugosi, Lon Chaney, Boris Karloff, Peter Lorre or Hammer House with Vincent Price, Peter Cushing, Christopher Lee and the like.
 I loved those films that followed traditional horror story themes of Vampires, Werewolves and Frankenstein, Mad Scientists, devilish Counts with the odd mummy, ghost and ghoul thrown in.
 There was also the dawn of the Zombie movie, still in it's infancy in those days , and for those times they were on the edge of gory and violent.

 The 80's saw a surge in Horror films and a new wave of of horror variations, more gore and violence, cross overs into scifi and psychological based horror and the creation of specific horror characters like Michael Myers, Freddy Krueger, Jason, Pinhead, Leatherface and more...
 Horror movies have never shown any sign of waning in popularity and never a week goes by without a new offering.

-Vampires have always been a favourite with audiences and have spawned many variations and adaptations over the decades, building on traditional lore and new concepts and ideas.
+Vampires have always been a favourite for me and have spawned many variations and adaptations over the decades, building on traditional lore and new concepts and ideas.
 Now, I've realised a long term ambition and I'm stoked to have two songs chosen for the soundtrack of a new genre-defying horror, detective thriller, love story, Vampire movie 'Blood from Stone'.
 It is set amid the bright lights of a small gambling town in the Nevada desert, where Darya (Gabriella Toth) has escaped to a new life away from Jure (Vanja Kapetanovic) after centuries as his vampire bride.
 Drunk on the blood of his nightlife victims he finds her and makes himself at home amongst the tourists and lost souls.
 As the bodies pile up, the law comes for them forcing a clash of immortals where the only choices are destruction or creation, vengeance or forgiveness.